 Risks and challenges

-All in all, the launch of e-programs, ease of doing business, high cyber security and low corruption rates foster IT industry development in the Baltic countries.
-Nevertheless, the pace of software development market growth and digital technologies adoption in Lithuania, Estonia and Latvia are still moderate.
-The shortage of skilled IT specialists becomes a major bottleneck for this region thus finding and scaling a team quickly is a real challenge.
-That is why many companies consider Eastern European IT outsourcing destinations like Ukraine to establish long-term cooperation.
-This country is a win-win option in terms of availability of IT professionals and strong technological expertise.
+Overall, the launch of e-programs, ease of doing business, high cybersecurity, and low corruption rates foster IT industry development in the Baltic countries.
+Nevertheless, the pace of software development market growth and digital technologies adoption in Lithuania, Estonia, and Latvia are still moderate.
+The shortage of skilled IT specialists becomes a significant bottleneck for this region.
+Thus, finding and scaling a team is a real challenge.
+Instead, many companies consider Eastern European IT outsourcing destinations to establish long-term cooperation.
+Such destinations can become a win-win option regarding the availability of IT professionals and technological expertise.